trenthuber/thus/README.md

 ### Quotes

-Quoting is done with double quotes (`"..."`) and undergoes no shell substitution, similar to single quotes in Bourne shell.
-In place of substitution, quotes can be concatenated with surrounding tokens not separated by whitespace.
+Like most other shells, variables, tildes, and escape sequences will be expanded inside of double quotes, but not single quotes. *Unlike* other shells however, quotes do not concatenate with other arguments that are not separated from the quote by whitespace.
+For example, the command `echo "abc"def` would print `abc def` whereas other shells would combine them into a single argument and print `abcdef`.

-### Environment variables and aliases
+### Variables and aliases

-Environment variables are referred to by tokens that begin and end with a `$`.
-For example, evaluating the path would look like `$PATH$`.
-Setting environment variables is done with the `set` built-in command, not with the `name=value` syntax.
+Variables are referred to by strings of characters that begin and end with a `$`.
+For example, evaluating the path variable would look like `$PATH$`.
+Setting variables is done with the `set` built-in command, not with the `name=value` syntax.
 This syntax is similarly avoided when declaring aliases with the `alias` built-in command.

+Additionally, all shell variables are automatically made to be environment variables, so there's no need to `export` variables.

 ### Leading and trailing slashes